Avery Ellis

-University career
+College career

 Ellis played college football for the Temple Owls from 2012 to 2016.

 Professional career

 Ottawa Redblacks

 Following his collegiate career, Ellis signed with the Ottawa Redblacks on May 8, 2017.
 He played in his first professional game on July 8, 2017, against the Toronto Argonauts, where he recorded two tackles, one sack, and one special teams tackle.
 He scored his first career touchdown on August 18, 2017, in a game against the Hamilton Tiger-Cats when he returned a fumble 30 yards for the score.
 In 2017, he played in 16 regular season games where he made 28 defensive tackles and six sacks.

 Ellis played in the first six games of the 2018 season, before suffering an injury in the July 28 game against the Tiger-Cats.
 He returned for the last three games of the regular season and totalled 15 defensive tackles and three sacks in those nine games.
 Following an East Final victory against the Tiger-Cats, Ellis played in his first Grey Cup game where he recorded three tackles.
 However, the Redblacks lost the 106th Grey Cup championship to the Calgary Stampeders.

 In 2019, Ellis played in all 18 regular season games and led the team with 54 defensive tackles and tied for the team lead with seven sacks.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and he re-signed with the Redblacks on January 15, 2021.
 He became a free agent upon the expiry of his contract on February 8, 2022.